 These variables shall be:

-- (average raw damage of an attack)
+ρ (average raw damage of an attack)

-- (average status application of an attack)
+σ (average status application of an attack)

 Conceptually, we can try counting how many of the specified attack (such as the greatsword draw attack) we have to deal before we slay the monster, so we consider monster health to be another variable:

-- (monster total health)
+H (monster total health)

-If we ignore blast damage and assume all our damage comes from raw, it is trivial to see that we’d require uses of the specified attack in order to kill the monster.
+If we ignore blast damage and assume all our damage comes from raw, it is trivial to see that we’d require ρH uses of the specified attack in order to kill the monster.
 However, it gets tricky when we factor in blast.

 The variables related to blast are:

-- (blast base)
+a1 (blast base)

-- (blast buildup)
+d (blast buildup)

-- (blast cap)
+c (blast cap)

-- (blast damage per proc)
+P (blast damage per proc)

 Blast does not decay and blast procs do not cause status-application downtime (like how you cannot apply poison status if a monster is actively suffering from poison).
 This means that blast damage prediction can be completely independent of time, and dependent only on parameters relating to the sequence of attacks performed on the monster.